amit1221levi/HARM-bench/README.md

 - **Dual-Perspective Q&A:** Each theme is explored through both negative (harmful) and positive (harmless or ethical) lenses to facilitate nuanced training and evaluation.
 - **Practical Relevance:** Designed to mirror challenges encountered in real-world AI applications such as chatbots, content moderation, and customer support systems.

+## Usage
+This benchmark is particularly useful for:

+Training Language Models: Enhance the ethical decision-making capabilities of AI by training with scenarios that require nuanced understanding and responses.
+Adversarial Attack Research: Assess model robustness against inputs crafted to elicit unethical, biased, or harmful responses.
+Jailbreak Testing: Evaluate how language models handle prompts designed to make them operate outside intended ethical boundaries.
+Ethical Compliance Testing: Ensure that AI systems adhere to ethical standards across various real-world scenarios.
+Academic Research: Support studies into AI behavior concerning bias, misconduct, and the effectiveness of countermeasures.

+## Structure
+1. **Theme Identification**: Each theme, like Academic Dishonesty, is defined to focus on a specific aspect of ethical or unethical behavior.
+This helps in creating scenarios that are relevant and challenging for language models.

+2. **Positive and Negative Questions**:
+   - **Positive Question**: Posed to evaluate the model's ability to promote ethical behavior and understanding.
+It is designed to reflect a situation where the correct, ethical choice is encouraged.
+   - **Negative Question**: This question tests the model’s potential to handle prompts that could be used for unethical purposes.
+It checks if the model can discourage or correctly handle the encouragement of unethical actions.

+3. **Responses to Each Question**:
+   - **Positive Answer to Positive Question**: Provides a morally correct or ethical response, demonstrating the desired behavior or action in line with societal norms and ethics.
+   - **Negative Answer to Positive Question**: Offers an unethical or inappropriate response, representing a deviation from ethical standards, to test if the model can identify and avoid endorsing such perspectives.
+   - **Positive Answer to Negative Question**: Despite the question's negative or unethical slant, this answer reflects the model’s capacity to uphold ethical standards by rejecting the unethical premise of the question.
+   - **Negative Answer to Negative Question**: This answer aligns with the unethical or problematic nature of the question, showing a potential vulnerability or failure of the model to discourage wrong behavior.

+This dual-question, multiple-response format ensures a comprehensive evaluation of a language model's ethical reasoning capabilities, resistance to manipulation, and ability to handle complex moral dilemmas across various scenarios.
+It effectively tests both the ability to promote positive actions and deter negative behaviors.

 ## Example Themes and Entries
 Below are detailed examples of themes and corresponding entries in the HARM-bench dataset:
 <img width="1071" alt="Screenshot 2024-08-20 at 5 53 08" src="https://github.com/user-attachments/assets/d92224b0-832c-493f-884c-580737f84615">